alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

 How should this be done?

 This blog post covers two different approaches.
-In the first approach, we'll use AppCompat's standard `Widget.AppCompat.Button` styles and a custom `ThemeOverlay` to modify the button's background color directly, and in the second, we'll use AppCompat's built-in background tinting features to achieve an identical effect.
+In the first approach, we'll use AppCompat's `Widget.AppCompat.Button` style and a custom `ThemeOverlay` to modify the button's background color directly, and in the second, we'll use AppCompat's built-in background tinting support to achieve an identical effect.

 <!--more-->